 Our elegant Western accommodations are comprised of our main lodge with its 6 unique lodge rooms, as well as 8 distinctive cabins, nestled in the aspens surrounding our lodge.
 Each of our accommodations is a winsome original, lovingly furnished and decorated with great care by owner and founder, Ann Stranahan.

 Each cabin and lodge room offers a rich sense of place, with magnificent views of mountains, meadows, horses and aspens.
 At full occupancy, our ranch is capable of lodging 50 people.
 It is an exceptional setting for large groups, family reunions, and smaller weddings.
 Please explore all of our lodging options below and find the accommodations that best suit your wishes and needs.
+You will find rate information for each accommodation.
 Book online or call us to talk about your next visit.

 Please Note ~ Summer Reservations Require a Seven Day Sunday to Sunday Stay

 Take a look at the map of the Ranch.
 You can get an idea of where the cabins are located compared to others.
 Everything is a short 5 minute walk to the lodge.

 Kanga is a cozy one-bedroom cabin nestled in the trees overlooking the horse pasture, with a living room and a lovely loft.
 The bedroom has an ample king bed and a woodstove.
 The loft has two twin beds, perfect for kids & friends.
 The living room has two loveseats, an antique dry sink, an armoire and a writing desk.
 The little desk – modeled after a Molesworth original – is one of Ann Stranahan’s favorite pieces of furniture at the ranch.
 It makes the perfect little home for a family vacation or a couple’s getaway.